AlbertoPL/lightbox/readme.md

 Lightbox by Alberto Pareja-Lecaros

 Note: You don't need to install node to run.
-Simply running index.html on its own is enough.
+Simply running index.html in the public folder on its own is enough.
 The node server on top is just for simple deployment to Heroku.

 Usage: add the following HTML to your body